 Lights

-As for safety lights, they offer additional protection even when riding during the daytime.
-In the daytime, I recommend flashing lights both clear and red both on the front and the rear of the bike to help car drivers both see and avoid you.
+Safety lights offer additional protection even when riding during the daytime.
+In the daytime, I recommend flashing, clear and red on the front and rear of the bike to help car drivers see and avoid you.
 At night, keep the flashing clear light in the front of the bike pointed down.
-These flashing lights are not for you to see with but rather for others to see you.
+These flashing lights are not for you to see but for others to see you.

 Mirrors